The Blueprint 3: Commercial performance

 The Blueprint 3 debuted at number one on the US Billboard 200 chart selling 476,000 copies in its first week.
-This became Jay-Z's ninth consecutive number one album, breaking the record he had previously shared with Elvis Presley.
+This became Jay-Z's eleventh number one album, breaking the record he had previously shared with Elvis Presley.
 It also serves as the third-highest first-week sales of 2009.
 In its second week, the album remained at number one on the chart, selling an additional 298,000 copies.
 In its third week, the album dropped to number two on the chart, selling 134,000 more copies.
 In its fourth week, the album dropped to number six on the chart, selling 89,000 more copies.
 On November 13, 2009, the album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of over one million copies.
 In 2009, the album was the ninth best-selling album in the US, selling over 1.52 million copies in four months.
 As of August 2012, the album has sold 1,933,000 copies in the United States.
 The album sold over 3 million records worldwide.